Sean-G-Han/tp/docs/UserGuide.md

 ### Deleting a policy: `delp`

-Deletes the specified policy from WealthVault.
+Deletes the specified policy from a client in WealthVault.

 **Format**: `delp INDEX t/POLICY_TAG`

-- Deletes the policy at the specified `INDEX`.
+- Deletes the policy from the client at the specified `INDEX`.
-- The index refers to the index number shown in the displayed policy list.
+- The index refers to the index number shown in the displayed client list.
 - The index **must be a positive integer** 1, 2, 3, …​
 - POLICY_TAG must match the policy name to be deleted.